sanishmaharjan/PatientCare-Assistant/docs/troubleshooting.md

 2. **Duplicate embedding IDs**: We've updated the embedding generator to use UUID-based IDs to prevent collisions.

+3. **Vector database collection issues**: If you encounter `Could not connect to vector database: Collection medical_documents does not exist` after restarting the backend API, it means the vector database collection was not properly initialized.
+We've fixed this by updating the retriever to automatically create the collection if it doesn't exist.

-3. **Clean the vector database**: If you encounter issues with the ChromaDB database, you can clean it and start fresh:
+4. **Clean the vector database**: If you encounter persistent issues with the ChromaDB database, you can clean it and start fresh:
    ```bash
    rm -rf data/processed/vector_db
    python src/main.py --process
    ```

-4. **Environment variables**: Make sure you have a `.env` file in the `src` directory with the required API keys and settings.
+5. **Environment variables**: Make sure you have a `.env` file in the `src` directory with the required API keys and settings.

 ## API and Frontend Issues